Saltant/XPR-Peer-Probe/README.md

 Each endpoint starts from the **same snapshot within a run**.
 Production configuration, keys, services and data directories are not edited.

-> \*\*Release candidate: `2.0.0-rc1`.\*\* The earlier v1.5 workflow was exercised by operators with Leap 5.0.3.
+> **Release candidate: `2.0.0-rc1`.** The earlier v1.5 workflow was exercised by operators with Leap 5.0.3.
 This refactored version has automated local tests, including a mock nodeos and SOCKS5 server; it still needs a real-node smoke test before being tagged as a stable release.
-See \[Testing](docs/TESTING.md).

 ## Quick start